mosaicml/examples/examples/benchmarks/bert/README.md

 - `src/bert_layers.py` — The Mosaic BERT layers/modules with our custom speed up methods built in, with an eye towards HuggingFace API compatibility.
 - `src/bert_padding.py` — Utilities for Mosaic BERT that help avoid padding overhead.
 - `src/flash_attn_triton.py` - Source code for the [FlashAttention](https://arxiv.org/abs/2205.14135) implementation used in Mosaic BERT.
+- `src/text_data.py`- a [MosaicML streaming dataset](https://streaming.docs.mosaicml.com/en/stable/) that can be used with a vanilla PyTorch dataloader.
+- `src/convert_dataset.py` - A script to convert a text dataset from HuggingFace to a [MosaicML streaming dataset](https://streaming.docs.mosaicml.com/en/stable/).
 - `requirements.txt` — All needed Python dependencies.
+- `requirements-cpu.txt` - All needed Python dependencies for running without an NVIDIA GPU.
 - This `README.md`

-In the [common](../common) folder, you will also find:

-- `../common/text_data.py`- a [MosaicML streaming dataset](https://streaming.docs.mosaicml.com/en/stable/) that can be used with a vanilla PyTorch dataloader.

 ## Quick start